Which school choice programs have been challenged in this litigation?

 Florida’s Personal Learning Scholarship Account Program was enacted in 2014 and allows students with severe special needs an opportunity to receive a publicly funded account that is administered by an SFO.
 Parents may use the funds to pay for a variety of educational services, including private school tuition, tutoring, online education, curriculum, therapy, post-secondary educational institutions in Florida and other defined educational services.

 How many kids benefit from the challenged programs?

-Florida’s Tax Credit Scholarship Program serves nearly 60,000 students.
+As of 2017, Florida’s Tax Credit Scholarship Program had nearly 107,000 students.
 See Friedman Foundation for Educational Choice,http://www.edchoice.org/School-Choice/Programs/Florida-Tax-Credit-Scholarship-Program.aspx.

-There are over 27,000 students receiving scholarships from the John M. McKay Scholarships for Pupils with Disabilities Program.
+As of 2017, the John M. McKay Scholarships for Pupils with Disabilities Program had nearly 30,000 kids.
 See Friedman Foundation for Educational Choice, http://www.edchoice.org/School-Choice/Programs/John-M–McKay-Scholarships-for-Students-with-Disabilities-Program.aspx.